 No. State or local government providers do not receive payment for waiver services.
 Do not complete Item I-3-e.
 Yes.
 State or local government providers receive payment for waiver services.
-Complete Item 1-3-e.
+Complete Item I-3-e.

-Specify the types of state or local government providers that receive payment for waiver services and the services that the state or local government providers furnish:
+Specify the types of state or local government providers that receive payment for waiver services and the services that e.

-e.
 Amount of Payment to State or Local Government Providers.